 Distribution of the common portfolios were not uniform across the region (Table 2-8).
 The Florida east coast had the highest proportions of vessels with ADW/SM permits.
-Overall, the area proportions of vessels with ADW/SM/KM combinations dropped, except for North Carolina and South Carolina.
+Overall, the area proportions of vessels with ADW/SM/KM combinations was lower than for the ADW/SM combination, except for North Carolina and South Carolina.
 For the Charter/Headboat portfolio in addition to SG1 permits, the highest proportions of vessels were in North Carolina and South Carolina.
 Only 15% of vessels had both the ADW/SM combination and CDW/CHS/CS combination, suggesting that vessels with the Charter/Headboat portfolio had minimal participation in commercial fisheries other than snapper grouper.